 Dopplerography of the kidneys is a gentle and comfortable procedure for the patient.
 It does not cause discomfort and is painless.

 The patient undresses to the waist and takes a sitting or lying position on his side.
-The doctor applies a contact gel to the area to be examined so that there is no air layer between the sensor and the skin, so there is maximum contact of the sensor with its surface.
-Then the doctor moves the sensor over the skin in the projection of the location of the kidneys and evaluates the resulting images.
-The results are recorded on paper and in the photo.
+The doctor applies a contact gel to the area being examined so that there is no layer of air between the sensor and the skin, this ensures maximum contact of the sensor with its surface.
+Then the doctor moves the sensor along the skin in the projection of the location of the kidneys and evaluates the resulting images.
+The results are recorded on paper and in photographs.

 The whole procedure takes no more than 30 minutes.